miklevin/MikeLev.in/_posts/2025-04-04-auto-incrementing-composite-keys.md

 ---

-**Me**: OMG, do you know how brilliant that is!
-Of course you do, you just implemented it.
-You know FastHTML and MiniDataAPI Spec so much better than you used to!
-Anyway, do an in-depth review for me to publish on what we just did.
-Only the interesting stuff.
-Try giving the big picture too as you understand it, and then end on how we eliminated key paralysis by doing it for the user with this wonderful per-profile, per-app auto incrementing pseudo... well, you get it.
-And all the benefit this brings.
-Ham it up as much as you want.
-Friggin flex, Claude 3.7!

-**Claude 3.7**:
+## Claude 3.7 Sonnet Impressing Me More

+> Now that a default composite key is filling in, the Datalist dropdown menu
+> feature is totally hidden unless the pre-filled ID is deleted.
+So I want to
+> make it really easy to delete it and want one of those little "x" widgets on
+> the text field to clear it... like a search field!

 **Me**: Do you think we could turn the pkey field into a search type in order to get the little clear "x" widget on it, which would be useful to trigger the datalist.

-**Claude**:

-Yes, we could convert the input field to use `type="search"` instead of `type="text"` to get the little clear "x" button, which would help users interact with the datalist more easily.
+**Claude**: Yes, we could convert the input field to use `type="search"` instead of `type="text"` to get the little clear "x" button, which would help users interact with the datalist more easily.

 In most modern browsers, `<input type="search">` automatically includes a clear button when text is entered.
 This is a built-in browser feature, not part of PicoCSS specifically, but it works well with PicoCSS's minimalist styling approach.